 At the time in Adelaide the main import record store was called Modern Love Songs.
 The guy who ran it was called Bo, and he and Stuart knew the printer at Flinders University, so Street Fever was printed on the same machine used to print Empire Times, the Flinders student paper.
 There was an ad on back cover for Modern Love Songs.
 We didn’t print that many, but Stuart and I enjoyed the exercise so we started talking about ‘what if we started a magazine?’.

 We enlisted some other contributors.
 He knew Bruce Milne and Clinton Walker, who had published the fanzine Pulp in Melbourne and so the four of us got together and plotted this magazine.
 In the first year, 1978, it was only distributed in Adelaide.
 Then there was this booking agency called Sphere, operated by a man called Chris Plimmer, who later became a prominent agent in Sydney and ran Nucleus.
 We went to him with this and he thought it was a great idea to have a local Adelaide music magazine.
 He got local music organizations and bands to buy ads, so we’d get some money coming in.
 We were all very much amateurs; we loved the music and liked writing about it and photographers came along and took photos.
 We pottered along for the first year and then at the end of that year Stuart got an offer to move to Sydney and work for RAM, and then Bruce decided he wanted to move back to Melbourne, Clinton did the same at the end of the year so it was only me left standing.
 I was working in the Dept of Social Security at the time, and I thought, ‘I enjoy working on the magazine a lot more than I enjoy this!’
-We had a distributor in SA, NSW and Victoria, and in the other states we’d send 50 copies to various independent record shops—Rocking Horse in Brisbane, Anthem in Perth, Discurio in Hobart.
+We had a distributor in SA, NSW and Victoria, and in the other states we’d send 50 copies to various independent record shops—Rocking Horse in Brisbane, White Rider in Perth, Discurio in Hobart.
 They’d sell them and send the money back.

 Once it went national it sold more copies and the print run was bigger.
 We had a printer in Murray Bridge, and as we came up to the printing deadline the layout team and I would spend all night working on the issue.
 Then as dawn broke someone would drive me and the artwork up to Murray Bridge and I would hang round and watch them make the negatives and plates, then run the press and bundle up the copies then we’d put the issues in the car and drive them down to the station in Murray Bridge and put them on the train to Sydney and Melbourne.
 It was a hand to mouth existence for everyone.
 We’d pay the writers a little money, but I was renting and I didn’t have a car, I didn’t have a house; we kept it going for four years, just on that basis.